Blog: OT, ICS, IIoT, SCADA

-Bluetooth control is starting to emerge as a safety-related option for some high-voltage electricity transmission equipment.
-It’s a wise move for safety, as it means that engineers can operate switchgear from a distance, dramatically reducing the chance of injuries from flashover.
+It’s a wise move for safety, as it means that engineers no longer need to operate the equipment from within the arc flash boundary, dramatically reducing the chance of injuries or death from arc flashover.

-We started looking at some tenders issued by power transmission companies and also some of the datasheets and manuals for new Bluetooth switchgear, looking for security controls.
+We started looking at some tenders issued by power transmission companies and some of the datasheets and manuals for new Bluetooth switchgear and control panels.
+We were specifically looking for cyber-security controls.
 The results were not good!

 The first device we discovered used Bluetooth Classic / BT-EDR and had a static pairing PIN.
 It was ‘0’, as per the manual:

-There wasn’t even a method we could find to change it, nor was there a process for putting it in to a pairing mode.
+There wasn’t a method we could find to change the PIN, nor was there a process for putting it in to a pairing mode.
 It was always pair-able.

 So a malicious local actor could cause power cuts, or perhaps re-enable power whilst the line was being worked on.

 There is an inherent responsibility that falls on manufacturers and vendors for the security of their products throughout each stage of the product lifecycle.
 From inception and design, through development and testing and an ongoing commitment through deployment and onwards until product retirement.

 Who knows whether vendors will accept that responsibility voluntarily, through market pressures from customers or forced to through some sort of IIoT governance?

 Second, power transmission companies